 The Foundation’s advocacy and initiatives break down barriers and create opportunities for women’s economic security.
 We work to drive policy decisions and funding for our region to maximize opportunities, leading to economic empowerment and family sustainability.

 The WNY Women’s Foundation supports programs, legislation and initiatives that empower women and promote economic opportunity and gender equity.

 Child Care Subsidies: Advocacy efforts staved off a massive cut to the already underfunded Child Care Subsidy Program in 2017.
-These efforts highlighted the systemic issue of how funding allocated across the state is now being addressed through legislation to establish a statewide, child care task force with formal collaboration between stakeholders.
+These efforts highlighted the systemic issue of how funding allocated across the state is now being addressed through legislation to establish a statewide, childcare task force with formal collaboration between stakeholders.